Counter-Strike in esports: Match fixing

 Players have also been banned for match fixing.
 In August 2014, two CS:GO teams, iBUYPOWER and NetcodeGuides.com, were involved in a match-fixing scandal that has been cited as "the first large match fixing scandal" in the CS:GO community. iBUYPOWER, who was heavily favored to win, lost in a resounding 16-to-4 defeat to NetcodeGuides.com.
 It was later discovered in a tip to Dot Esports that the match was fixed.

-On 20 Jan 2021, ESIC issues sanctions against 35 players for betting related offences primarily in the Australian CS:GO scene.
+On 20 January 2021, the ESIC issued sanctions against 35 players for betting-related offences primarily in the Australian CS:GO scene.

-On the 31st of March 2021 the Commissioner of the ESIC, Ian Smith, has revealed that the Federal Bureau of Investigation (FBI) is now involved in the ongoing investigation into match-fixing in North American Counter-Strike, which has been underway since September 2020.
+On 31 March 2021, ESIC Commissioner Ian Smith revealed that the Federal Bureau of Investigation (FBI) was now involved in the ongoing investigation into match-fixing in North American Counter-Strike, which has been underway since September 2020.
 ESIC is collaborating with federal law enforcement as part of a larger investigation into players bribed to fix matches by outside "betting syndicates".

+In May 2025, multiple players and staff from ATOX Esports' Counter-Strike 2 team were banned for match-fixing.
+ESIC investigated suspicious betting patterns during lower-tier matches, uncovering evidence of coordinated manipulation.
+Those involved received multi-year suspensions.

 Gambling

 Following the introduction of weapon skins into Global Offensive with the Arms Deal update in August 2013, a virtual economy formed around the skins based on rarity and desirability.
 Because of this, a number of skin-trading and gambling sites using the Steamworks API were created.
 Initially, these sites focused on wagering skins on the outcomes of professional and semi-professional CS:GO matches, in the vein of sports betting.
 However, some of these sites began to offer casino gambling functionality in 2015, allowing users to gamble their skins on the outcome of roulette spins, coin flips, dice rolls, and other games of chance.
-In 2016, players and esports fans wagered nearly $5 billion in CS:GO skins.
+According to research firm Eilers & Krejcik Gaming, players and esports fans wagered $2.3 billion in 2015, and $5 billion in 2016 on CS:GO skins.
 In June and July of that year, two lawsuits were filed against specific gambling sites and Valve, arguing that Valve allowed their skins to be used for illegal underage gambling.
 Valve began to take steps to prevent these sites from using Steamworks for gambling purposes, and several of the sites ceased operating as a result.
 In July 2018, Valve disabled the opening of containers in Belgium and the Netherlands after the in-game loot boxes appeared to violate Dutch and Belgium gambling laws.
 However, some parties have tried to contest Valve's gambling rules.